DT Jordan Davis runs for TD as No. 1 Georgia rolls, 56-7

 AP Sports Writer

-Davis, a leader of Georgia’s top-ranked defense, scored on a 1-yard plunge out of the Bulldogs’ jumbo package in the first quarter for the game’s first touchdown.
+Davis began the day among the seniors honored in a pregame ceremony.
+He ended it directing the Georgia Redcoat Marching Band.
+He was presented a red uniform jacket as an honorary member of the band.

-Davis had previously played in the jumbo package as a blocker, but fans roared in anticipation when the 6-foot-6, 340-pound tackle shifted to the backfield.
-Davis was stopped on his first run from the 2.
-Fans again cheered when he was given a second carry and scored from the 1.
+“If today was not my favorite memory, I don’t know what to tell you,” Davis said.

-Georgia (11-0) was as dominant as expected against Charleston Southern (4-6), the Football Championship Subdivision team from the Big South.
+Georgia (11-0) was in full control against Charleston Southern (4-6), the Football Championship Subdivision team from the Big South.
 The Buccaneers fell to 0-25 all-time against FBS teams.

 The Bulldogs allowed only 126 yards — 68 rushing on 31 carries and 58 passing.